-TRACY MORGAN’S ACCIDENT LEADS TO PERSONAL INJURY LAWSUIT
+TRACY MORGAN’S ACCIDENT LEADS TO A PERSONAL INJURY LAWSUIT

 How To File For A Personal Injury Lawsuit In Arizona

 - Writing the Complaint: In Arizona, the first step in filing a lawsuit is drafting a complaint.
-A complaint states your case against an individual, group of individuals, or a business you are suing.
-The person or company bringing a complaint is referred to as the plaintiff, and the person or company charged of violating a legal right is referred to as the defendant.
+A complaint states your case against an individual, group of individuals or a business you are suing.
+The person or company bringing a complaint is referred to as the plaintiff, and the person or company charged with violating a legal right is referred to as the defendant.

 - Serving The Defendant: Once filed, a complaint must be served with a summons to the defendant.
 This is required under the law of Arizona to ensure that the defendant actually knows that they’re being sued, and has time to find a lawyer and prepare a defense.

 - Waiting for The Response: Now a defendant usually has 20 calendar days to file a response, called an “answer” with the court.